pisco-de-luz/Social-Project/README.md

 ### January 2018

 <p>In January, a national TV station contacted us.
 They wanted to do a story about the project.
 Together with some of our friends we decided to give the project the name "Pisco de Luz".
-Until then, it was affectionately known in the community as André's Little Light.
+Until then, it was affectionately known in the community as André's little light.

 One friend designed the logo, another made t-shirts for us to wear during filming.
 Everyone helped in any way they could.